HOLLOMAN AIR FORCE BASE, N.M. --

 Certain types of AGE require unique inspection points.

 “If a piece of equipment has any specialized inspection points, like our heaters, we also make sure to hit those points,” Vasquez said.
 “With the heaters, you have to check what are called baffles.
 They help heat the air without letting the exhaust fumes into the air, so it is clean air that comes out.
 Those get covered in carbon soot.
 We have to make sure that they are clean or else they will erode and eventually pop a leak and allow the exhaust fumes from the burner, which would be bad to breathe in.
 That is why we have the TOs, or technical orders, at all times--to make sure we are doing the inspection correctly and that we do not miss any points.”

 Training is continuous for these AGE Airmen.
 As jacks-of-all-trades with all AGE, they need to be prepared to tackle both new and existing challenges, on a day-to-day basis.

 “When I was new, it was daunting,” Bedoya said.
-“The parts that are working in there [a generator] can very well harm you if you do not take the necessary precautions.
+“The parts that are working in there can very well harm you if you do not take the necessary precautions.
 Due to proper training, I was able to avoid those types of mishaps.
 Training the new Airmen is something that I take pride in because they are going to take over eventually.
 I am going to move up the ranks and they are going to be in my spot.
 They are going to be doing the dirty work.
 I want to make sure that they are well-rounded.”